 Happy New Year from Martin House!

 Around this time of year, it’s only natural to take a step back and do some navel gazing.
 Who am I?
 Where am I going?
 Where’s my beer?
 Well, here at Martin House we are no exception to the rule.
 2013 was really good for us- we’re most proud of fact that we actually managed to get up and running.
-No small feat considering that we basically built a brewery from scratch with three people and volunteer labor.
+No small feat considering that we basically built a brewery from scratch with three people.

 We launched River House and The Imperial Texan, and soon afterwards got the Pretzel Stout and Day Break to the taps.
 Canning was a huge as it allowed us to get beer to a whole new group of people.
 We also opened the doors of the brewery for Saturday tours allowing us to welcome guests to our home and give them a feel for what we are all about.